What To Expect On The Chester Lake Snowshoe Trail

 We set up lunch just before the lake.
 My old dog, Dakota (R.I.P) was mooching a snack from my friend, but he had some competition from Canada’s National Bird, the Whiskey Jack, a species of mountain bird that always seems to show up the minute you pull out your lunch.
 Dakota had a treat; the Whisky Jack, although persistent, wasn’t so fortunate.

 Chester Lake trail is in Class 1 Avalanche terrain.
 Stay on the trail.
 To find out more about avalanche safety, read my blog and definitely check out Avalanche Canada.
+I have some great tips in my guide to avalanche awareness blog on spotting avalanches and being prepared.

-Why don’t have I photos of my boys snowshoeing this trail with me?
+Why don’t I have photos of my boys snowshoeing this trail with me?

 Thanksgiving Weekend, 2013